lassekongo83/adw-colors/HOWTO.md

-card_fg_color            # The text color on libhandy lists popover_bg_color         # The background color of popovers and menus popover_fg_color         # The text color on popovers
+card_fg_color            # The text color on libhandy lists popover_bg_color         # The background color of popovers and menus popover_fg_color         # The text color on popovers dialog_bg_color          # The background color of message dialogs dialog_fg_color          # The foreground color of message dialogs

 warning_bg_color         # Background for widgets and elements that show a warning warning_fg_color         # Foreground for widgets and elements that show a warning